-Required capital for Threadneedle and BMO Global Asset Management (EMEA) is predominantly based on the requirements specified by its regulator, the Financial Conduct Authority ("FCA"), under its Capital Adequacy Requirements for asset managers.
+Required capital for Columbia Threadneedle Investments UK International Ltd. is predominantly based on the requirements specified by its regulator, the Financial Conduct Authority ("FCA"), under its Capital Adequacy Requirements for investment firms.

-24. Income Taxes
+23. Income Taxes

 The components of income tax provision attributable to continuing operations were as follows: